This post is sponsored by Head & Shoulders and SheKnows Media, but all thoughts and opinions are my own.

 And I know what you’re thinking.
-All we need to to do is rub some castor or coconut oil on the scalp, and keep it pushing.
+All we need to do is rub some castor or coconut oil on the scalp, and keep it pushing.
 However, if you find yourself pattin’ your weave multiple times a day, something more might need to be done.

 4 Ways To Keep Your Scalp Healthy During a Protective Style

-Firstly, it’s important to dispell the myth that itching and flaking is solely caused by dryness. #Issalie.
+Firstly, it’s important to dispel the myth that itching and flaking is solely caused by dryness. #Issalie.
 These scalp issues are commonly caused by an allergic reaction to the fungus that lives on everyone’s scalp.
 The fungus, malassezia globosa, is present on almost everybody’s scalp and feeds off of the scalp’s natural oils.
 For some people, this isn’t an issue, but for others, the skin’s response can lead to dryness, itching, flaking, and dandruff.
 One of the ways to keep your scalp healthy if you’re experiencing dandruff and flaking is the scalp care active, Zinc pyrithione (ZPT).

-Head & Shoulders Clinical Solutions Leave-On Treatment ZPT works works wonders to combat scalp stress, fights itch, dryness, and flaking.
+Head & Shoulders Clinical Solutions Leave-On Treatment ZPT works wonders to combat scalp stress, fights itch, dryness, and flaking.

 This Leave-On Treatment is a spray that can be used out-of-the-shower for fast-acting relief from scalp issues in between washes, or while your hair is in a protective style.